LachlanDog/TheWik2/people/Scourge the Undying.md

 His mother is there too, also named Scourge, she has a blue cookie tin (probably for sewing)

-He’s quite nice and very excited to sign us up
+He s quite nice and very excited to sign us up

 ---